efirvida/pAPI/README.md

 # pAPI – Python/Pluggable API Framework

 **pAPI** is a modular micro-framework built on top of FastAPI for composing scalable, tool-oriented APIs.
-It extends FastAPI’s routing system with native support for modular service architectures, addon discovery, and LLM tooling.
+It extends FastAPI’s routing system with native support for modular service architectures, app discovery, and LLM tooling.

 > 📚 **Documentation**: Full documentation is currently a work in progress (WIP).
 > 👉 [https://efirvida.github.io/pAPI/](https://efirvida.github.io/pAPI/)
-> 🧪 Example addons are available in the [`extra_addons` branch](https://github.com/efirvida/pAPI/tree/extra_addons)
+> 🧪 Example apps are available in the [`extra_apps` branch](https://github.com/efirvida/pAPI/tree/extra_apps)

 ---

 ## ✨ Key Features

 - 🔌 **Plug-and-Play Architecture**
-  Modular addon system with automatic route discovery and dependency resolution.
+  Modular app system with automatic route discovery and dependency resolution.

 - 🧠 **LLM Tooling & MCP Integration**
   Expose endpoints as tools for agent frameworks using SSE and standard response models.